hemidactylus/ostracion/ostracion_app/resources/default_markdown/default_privacy_policy.md

-When users who have an account on [[APPLICATION_NAME]] log in, their browser receives a few "technical" cookies, text snippets used in subsequent communications between the browser and the server to keep the information on the user being rightfully logged in.
-These cookies are of a volatile nature and do not convey any kind of personally-identifiable information.
+When users who have an account on [[APPLICATION_NAME]] log in, their browser receives a few "technical" cookies, text snippets used in subsequent communications between the browser and the server to keep the information on the user being rightfully logged in and their navigation preferences.
+These cookies do not convey any kind of personally-identifiable information.

 Users can control and/or delete the cookies as desired - as detailed e.g. at [https://allaboutcookies.org](https://allaboutcookies.org/)